 For six years, Rodrigo Duterte acted like a king.
 Laws bent around his will.
 Officials trembled at his fury.
 He ruled with impunity—ordering deaths, mocking human rights, cursing critics, and treating the Constitution like scrap paper.

 Now, he sits alone in a detention cell in The Hague, no longer feared, no longer obeyed.
-Just another man awaiting trial.
+Just another detainee awaiting trial.

-On March 12, 2025, Duterte’s long illusion of invincibility shattered.
-After a tense standoff with family and lawyers, he was finally surrendered to the International Criminal Court.
-The man who once barked orders from Malacañang was forced aboard a plane like a fugitive—because that’s what he had become.
+On March 12, 2025, Duterte’s illusion of invincibility collapsed.
+After a last-ditch standoff by his family and lawyers, he was surrendered to the International Criminal Court.
+The man who once barked orders from Malacañang was flown out like a fugitive.
+Because that’s what he had become.

-But power is not permanent.
-And history has no use for tyrants once the applause fades.
+But mortal power is not permanent.
+And history has no use for tyrant has-beens.
+Except for standing trial.

 Inside the ICC Detention Center, some believe Duterte may be unraveling.
 No crowds.
 No sycophants.
 No microphone.
 Just time—too much time—to sit with the ghosts of the dead and the silence of accountability.
 For a man addicted to control, this must be torment.

 Is it justice?
 Some say it’s only the beginning.
 Others say it’s too little, too late.
-But one thing is certain: The strongman who once thought he would die in power will now have to live with the consequences of his actions.
+But one thing is certain: The strongman who thought he would die in power must now live with the consequences of his arrogance.